 - Don't interrupt when someone is talking and wait for your turn.

-- Learn and make extensive use of presentation software, remote collaboration tools and be comfortable talking to a person through a webcam
+- Learn and make extensive use of presentation software, and remote collaboration tools and be comfortable talking to a person through a webcam

 - For immediate short-form conversations, you can prefer to use chat applications.
-Make full use of capabilities like screen sharing, file attachments as and when required.
+Make full use of capabilities like screen sharing, and file attachments as and when required.

 No matter how good of a coder you might be, without business acumen, you will find it difficult to find jobs that pay you well.
 You need to be able to think from the perspective of the product stakeholders and effectively communicate with them to understand the requirements and showcase your abilities.

 Business skills can be considered an amalgamation of communication skills, negotiation skills, marketing, networking, leadership, financial planning, and customer service.